permguard/permguard/site/content/docs/overview/challenges-and-solutions.md

 - **Security Risks**: This challenge is fixed as having a central point for managing the authorization layer enables the tracking of permissions for each identity across different applications.

 {{< callout context="note" icon="info-circle" >}}
 `PermGuard` further enhances the concept of the authorization layer by allowing the creation of multiple types of identities, including Users and Roles.
-Moreover, it implements features to delegate permissions to another identity.
 {{< /callout >}}